katydid/parser/compound.md

 * List
 * Map

+Note the keys in a map are not gauranteed to be unique, for example when parsing XHTML you can multiple `div` keys in the same `body`.

 ## Survey

 We did a [survey](./survey/Readme.md) and found that the following common compound types, which we have mapped to the supported compound types: